smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

   * Anything under `_site` should be ignored by git (if not add `_site` to your `.gitignore`), which is necessary since you will have conflicts between building and serving, since `build` will use the actual `url` defined in `_config.yml` and `serve` will build the site to `localhost:4000`.
 4. Build the site and push only the contents of `_site` to the `master` branch, which GitHub will host automatially.

+### Serving Via **Docker Compose**
+> On Windows things are a bit wonky.
+You'll have to create an extra `_config.yml` file so that you can use `url=localhost` instead of the default `0.0.0.0` that `jekyll serve` will do.
+[This blog post][jekyll-serve-windows] lays it all out.

 To quickly serve the website we'll want to use docker compose.
-Create the following in a file named `docker-compose.yml`.
+Create the following in a file named `docker-compose.yml`:

 ```
-version: '3.7' # docker version
+version: '3.7' # docker compose version
 services:
   site:
-    environment:
-      - JEKYLL_ENV=local # can be anything other than 'production', to override url
-    command: jekyll serve --drafts --incremental --force_polling --watch --config _config.yml # see Windows notes on this line
+    command: jekyll serve --drafts --incremental --force_polling --watch
     image: jekyll/jekyll:3.8
     volumes:
       - .:/srv/jekyll